 Apply for federal financial aid

 Completing the FAFSA (Free Application for Federal Student Aid) form is the first step toward obtaining financial aid from the federal government.
 You and your family will include tax and income information, which will help determine whether you qualify for scholarships, grants, and federal loans.
 Some financial aid is awarded on a first come, first served basis.
-Completing and sending your FAFSA form as soon after January 1 of each year as possible can increase your chances of receiving the maximum amount of financial aid you qualify for.
+Completing and sending your FAFSA form as soon after October 1 of each year as possible can increase your chances of receiving the maximum amount of financial aid.

 Estimate your costs